-If you are unable to import a CSV and you have multiple transactions, you may enter each transaction separately or you may group multiple transactions together as one transaction if they are for the same company and the transactions are all either long term or short term.
+If you are unable to import or access the CSV upload option (not available for all packages) and you have multiple transactions, you may enter each transaction separately or you may group multiple transactions together as one transaction if they are for the same company and the transactions are all either long term or short term.

 Please make sure to keep all records for the IRS regarding these transactions in case the IRS request these documents.
 Use this table to determine how to report your 1099-B items in the program:

 |Box 1a||Description of Property - A brief description of the item or service for which the amounts are being reported (Apple Stock, Shares of Google stock)|